New friends, new skills and new experiences – it all happens at school camp.

 Your school may ask students to buy meals going to and from camp.
 We also sell souvenirs at camp.
 If your child needs spending money, we suggest this is limited to $20 or $30.
 Please put money in a sealed envelope with your child’s name clearly marked on it.

-Note: Sport and Recreation takes no responsibility for the loss or damage to a client’s personal property, including money or other valuable items.
+Note: The Office of Sport takes no responsibility for the loss or damage to a client’s personal property, including money or other valuable items.

 Accidents or emergencies